CitiesSkylinesMods/DocumentationWiki/Writerside/topics/System.Reflection.TargetInvocationException-TMPE.log-is-denined.md

 This issue is most common on Windows for users who have tried moving the game to a different drive:

 * A `System.Exception` error is shown in the game (or sometimes a `System.IO.IOException` error)
-* On inspecting [your log file](Share-your-Cities-Skylines-log-file.), you find something mentioning `TMPE.log is denined`
+* On inspecting [your log file](Share-your-Cities-Skylines-log-file.md), you find something mentioning `TMPE.log is denied`

 Example log messages (folder path truncated for sake of brevity):

 ```
 System.Reflection.TargetInvocationException: Exception has been thrown by the target of an invocation. --->
 System.TypeInitializationException: An exception was thrown by the type initializer for TrafficManager.State.GlobalConfig --->